Using the Android app¶

 Home directory: This directory contains the settings of the app/wrapper (

 You may move the Syncthing config and database there in the app settings.
-This can be useful to free space on the internal storage by moving the possibly big Syncthing database to the SD card.
-(This may have performance implications and you may run into other limitations.)
+This can be useful to free up space on the internal storage by moving the possibly large Syncthing database to the SD card.
+(This may have performance implications, and you may run into other limitations.)

 The standard “Files” app from Android supports it.
-One can select the exposed directories from the left drawer.
-Unfortunately this app is often replaced with a different app by device vendors, e.g. the app is not present on the Samsung devices I tested on.
+You can select the exposed directories from the left drawer.
+Unfortunately, this app is often replaced with a different app by device vendors, e.g., the app is not present on the Samsung devices I tested on.

-The open source app Material Files supports it as well and can be used as alternative if “Files” is not present.
-One can add the exposed directories via “Add storage → External storage” and then select them from the left drawer.
+The open-source app Material Files also supports it and can be used as an alternative if “Files” is not present.
+You can add the exposed directories via “Add storage → External storage” and then select them from the left drawer.

 The “Files by Google” app does not support it.
-The app recognizes the document provider but only opens the app itself instead of letting one manage the files.
+The app recognizes the document provider but only opens the app itself instead of letting you manage the files.

 The “My Files” app present on Samsung devices does not seem to support custom document providers at all.